 Create a Website Account - Manage notification subscriptions, save form progress and more.

-The citizen-based Employee Review Board selects an Employee of the Year each year from nominations submitted by City employees and citizens.
-The other nominees this year were Dana Lewis (Housing and Human Services), Carly Lumsden (Emergency Communications, Police Department), Kerri Oddenino (CPEDS), and Billette Ripy (Library).
+The community-led Employee Review Board selects an Employee of the Year each year from nominations submitted by City employees and citizens.
+The other nominees this year were Matt Brown (Public Works) and Joe Carter (Emergency Management).

 The “Employee of the Year” Award was established in 1987 to grant recognition to a City employee for accomplishments of outstanding worth in advancing and improving public service in the City of Falls Church General Government.